close

 Close close

-Managing childrens' emotions
+Managing your child's emotions

-So, how do we help our kids through this?
+How do we help our kids through this?

 In the below video, World Vision's Child Communications expert, Steve Richards, introduces ways that we can help children recognise and manage difficult emotions.